 Masses of algae often are observed in stormwater ponds during Florida’s warmer seasons.
 Stormwater facilities are designed to capture polluted runoff.
 The ponds help remove nutrients and sediments before these pollutants can reach fragile waterways.

 The public plays an important role in reducing nutrient pollution.
 Each of us can use fertilizers wisely, such as only when lawns show nutrient deficiencies, according to manufacturer directions and avoid using fertilizers just prior to a rain.
-In addition, we can each use chemicals responsibly and properly maintain septic and stormwater systems.
+In addition, we can each use chemicals responsibly, properly maintain stormwater systems and connect to a central sewer system where possible.

 The St. Johns River Water Management District focuses its work on the reduction of nutrient pollution entering water bodies, which reduces the occurrence and intensity of harmful algal blooms.